shivshankardayal/full-website/algebra/source/ns.rst

 So the binary is :math:`110101_2`.
 Please allow me to explain the process even though it is trivial and obvious.
 First we divide 53 by 2 and write the remainder.
 Then quotient is 26.
 We repeat the process for 26 therefore remainder is 0 and quotient is 13.
-This we go on repeatin till we have 1 as quotient.
+This we go on repeating till we have 1 as quotient.
 Note that all the remainders will be 0 or 1 because divisor is 2.
 Similarly, final quotient is always 1.
 Now we take final quotient and start writing remainders from top to bottom.